noam-hoze/music-library-file-adaptation/README.md

 ```

 By default (with no arguments), the script will:
-- Process files from `songs/jiminy`
+- Process files from `songs/scorecraft`
-- Output to `songs/jiminy_converted`
+- Output to `songs/scorecraft_converted`
-- Use "jiminy" as the artist name
+- Use "scorecraft" as the artist name
+- Skip minimum length check (processes all files regardless of duration)

 ### Options